jsenv/importmap-node-module/readme.md

 _importMapFiles_ parameter is an object where keys are importmap file relative urls and values are parameters controlling the mappings that will be written in the importmap file.

-## mappingsForNodeResolution

-When _mappingsForNodeResolution_ is enabled, the mappings required to implement node module resolution will added to the importmap.
-The following source of information are used to create complete and coherent mappings in the importmap.

-- Your _package.json_
-- All dependencies declared in _package.json_ are searched into _node_modules_, recursively.
-- In every _package.json_, `"main"`, `"exports"` and `"imports"` field.
-- All static and dynamic import found in files, recursively.

-> Be sure node modules are on your filesystem because we'll use the filesystem structure to generate the importmap.
-For that reason, you must use it after `npm install` or anything that is responsible to generate the node_modules folder and its content on your filesystem.

-## mappingsForDevDependencies

-When enabled, `"devDependencies"` declared in your _package.json_ are included in the generated importMap.

 ## initialImportMap

-_initialImportMap_ parameter is an importMap object that can be used to provide initial mappings that will be put in the resulting importmap file.
+_initialImportMap_ parameter is an importMap object that can be used to provide initial mappings.
 This parameter is optional and by default it's an empty object.

 ```js